vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 remainder of the 2-mile journey walking, with the return walking punctuated by brief bursts of jogging.

-Over time, I switched to at least 1.25 miles jogging + walking the remainder of the 2-mile total.
+Over time, I switched to at least the initial 1.25 miles jogging + walking the remainder of the 2-mile total.

-On 2024-05-29, based on recent data, I decided to increase my threshold to 1.4 miles jogging + the remainder of the 2-mile journey walking.
+On 2024-05-29, based on recent data, I decided to increase my threshold to the first 1.4 miles jogging + the remainder of the 2-mile journey walking.